-WHAT IS THE BEST WEBSITE TO SELL HANDMADE ITEMS?
+WHERE IS THE BEST PLACE TO SELL HANDMADE ITEMS?

 Which handmade marketplace or online platform is “best” depends on which factor determines “best”.

 In my opinion, traffic is the most important factor.
 The reason people use an online marketplace instead of simply starting their own website is because the marketplace attracts more traffic.

-If a marketplace brings traffic to you, it’s up to you to convert that traffic into your paying customers and price products to cover the fees that marketplace is charging you.
+If a marketplace brings traffic to you, it’s up to you to convert that traffic into paying customers and price products to cover the fees the marketplace is charging you.
 So although cost is important, your business can increase prices to cover the higher costs one marketplace may charge.

 Of the more well-known handmade marketplaces, these 5 rank in the following order: